Operations and Project

 02

-Workflow standardization initiative
+Workflow standardization across teams

 Process designChange managementCross-functional